 We believe that talking to a person is one of the best ways of finding out about our service.
 So in most cases we recommend that you speak to us if there is anything you want to know.

 What does Home-Start Herefordshire do?

-Home-Start Herefordshire recruits and trains volunteers who are preferably parents themselves or have parenting experience.
+Home-Start Herefordshire recruits and trains volunteers who are parents themselves or have parenting experience.
 We are also happy to train college and university students who are keen to volunteer with families to (help themselves) gain extra experience for themselves whilst studying and who are more likely to become mentors to young people.
 The trained volunteers will then be matched very carefully with a family in need of support and make regular visits to their homes once a week for 2 to 3 hours.